ansible-community/eol-ansible/README.md

 - `stable-2.11`:
   - ⚠ Note that the Ubuntu 20.04 image does not seem to work on GHA anymore.
   - Cherry-picked [commit `Use git merge-base without --fork-point`](https://github.com/ansible/ansible/commit/9406242c8060beb6205219f65231f3fec28673d3) to fix change detection outside of AZP.
+  - Cherry-picked [commit `runtime-metadata sanity test: do not fail deprecation version checks if galaxy.yml has empty version`](https://github.com/ansible/ansible/commit/faf446a895590344e1563455edba05809401f9c8) to fix the runtime-metadata deprecation version test if `galaxy.yml`'s `version` is `null`.

+- `stable-2.12`:
+  - Cherry-picked [commit `runtime-metadata sanity test: do not fail deprecation version checks if galaxy.yml has empty version`](https://github.com/ansible/ansible/commit/faf446a895590344e1563455edba05809401f9c8) to fix the runtime-metadata deprecation version test if `galaxy.yml`'s `version` is `null`.

+- `stable-2.13`:
+  - Cherry-picked [commit `runtime-metadata sanity test: do not fail deprecation version checks if galaxy.yml has empty version`](https://github.com/ansible/ansible/commit/faf446a895590344e1563455edba05809401f9c8) to fix the runtime-metadata deprecation version test if `galaxy.yml`'s `version` is `null`.

+- `stable-2.14`:
+  - Cherry-picked [commit `runtime-metadata sanity test: do not fail deprecation version checks if galaxy.yml has empty version`](https://github.com/ansible/ansible/commit/faf446a895590344e1563455edba05809401f9c8) to fix the runtime-metadata deprecation version test if `galaxy.yml`'s `version` is `null`.

 ## Using this repository